KB User's Guide - Documents Tab - Document Style Guidelines

 The body contains in-depth information about a product, service or guides users through a series of detailed instructions or troubleshooting steps.
 The body section should use the following format guidelines:

-Headers - Headers should be used to introduce new sections of documents.
-The h3 header is used to introduce major topics or sections, and the h4 header is used to introduce subsections.
-Use only h3 and h4 header sizes in your documents.
-You may leverage the h3 and h4 headers to create an in-page table of contents.
+- Headings - Headings should be used to introduce new sections of documents.
+The Heading 2 (h2) heading is used to introduce major topics or sections, and the Heading 3 (h3) and Heading 4 (h4) headings are used to introduce subsections.
+Because the document title is displayed as a Heading 1 (h1), you should use only Heading 2 (h2), Heading 3 (h3), and Heading 4 (h4) heading sizes in your documents.
+You may leverage these headings to create an in-page table of contents.

 Spacing After Periods - Do NOT double-space after periods.
 It is no longer the standard and it doesn't show up any differently than single spacing after periods due to HTML standards.